dusklang/dire/README.md

-# Mire: Meda Intermediate REpresentation
+# Dir: Dusk Intermediate Representation
-This is (or will be) an intermediate representation library inspired by [MLIR](https://mlir.llvm.org/), primarily for use in the unannounced Meda programming language.
+This is (or will be) an intermediate representation library inspired by [MLIR](https://mlir.llvm.org/), primarily for use in the Dusk programming language.

 Goals:
 - Fast